In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 The client can also negotiate on the same point for trust factor so that using the third-party services like PayPal is a good option for both of you because it offers seller’s protection as well as buyer’s protection policy.

-You can have another payment options, and it’s completely on you.
+You can have other payment options, and it’s completely on you.

 For the long term contracts, ask your clients to pay twice in a month (5th & 25th of the month would be a better option here).